 - Transfer to downtown Florence for a Walking Tour with local English-speaking guide.

-- Stroll the Renaissance City and see the Duomo, the Baptistry, Santa Croce and more with your private tour guide to explain the history, the legends and little known facts about this amazing city.
+- Stroll the Renaissance City and see the Duomo, the Baptistry, Santa Croce and more with your private tour guide to explain the history, the legends and little known facts about the city, often called, the City of Art.

-- After your morning tour, take time to explore the city on your own, shop the world-renowned leather goods, or the sparkling jewels on the Ponte Vecchio.
+- After your morning tour, take time to explore the city on your own, shop the world-renowned leather goods, or the sparkling gold and jewels along the Ponte Vecchio.
 Lunch and dinner on your own, suggestions provided upon request.

 - Return transfer to the Villa.